cbyeung/cbyeung.github.io/_posts/2017-05-20-simulating-deformation-of-fibrin-clot-with-ANSYS.md

   5. $$t_y = t_z$$ <!-- -->
   6. $$J_x = 1.741\times 10^{−25}$$ m<sup>4</sup>.

 With the clot model fully defined in ANSYS, the model was loaded in the x, y and z directions, one direction at a time.
-To load it in the x direction for instance, all nodes present on the negative x-plane were fixed; a total force of $$1\times 10{−9}$$ N, that is, a force of $$1\times 10^{−9}$$ / no. of nodes, was applied to each node present on the positive x-plane.
+To load it in the x direction for instance, all nodes present on the negative x-plane were fixed; a force of $$1\times 10^{−9}$$ / no. of nodes, was applied to each node present on the positive x-plane.
 The y and z planes were each loaded separately in a similar manner.

-Once ANSYS solves the model for each loading and support condition, nodal displacements for the loaded nodes (on the positive plane) were recorded and averaged.
-These values were used to find the Young’s moduli E<sub>x</sub>, E<sub>y</sub> and E<sub>z</sub>.
+Once ANSYS solves the model for each set of loading and support conditions, nodal displacements for the loaded nodes (on the positive plane) were recorded and averaged.
+These values were used to find the Young’s moduli *E<sub>x</sub>*, *E<sub>y</sub>* and *E<sub>z</sub>*.

 ## Results
-### Calculating E<sub>x</sub>
+### Calculating *E<sub>x</sub>*
 Figure 7 shows the clot model loaded on the positive x-plane.

 ![Ex]({{ site.url }}/images/E59/E_x.png){:.full-width}